-No. 7: Watch what you eat.
+- No. 7: Watch what you eat.
 Ideally, to give your body enough time to fully digest, you shouldn’t eat a regular meal within two hours of bedtime.
 If you must eat near bedtime, eat lightly, and when possible, reach for foods that trigger the release of serotonin, the body’s natural sleep inducer.
-(See “Snooze Foods” on page 24.)
+(See “The Food-Sleep Connection“.)
 For several hours before bedtime (some experts suggest up to eight hours), you should limit or eliminate your intake of alcohol and caffeine, as well as foods high in sugar or salt, all of which can have sleep-disrupting effects.

 Perhaps the most important thing to remember is that, right up there with choosing healthy foods and getting enough exercise, making adequate sleep a priority is one of the highest-impact things you can do to maintain and improve your health.

 Keep in mind, too, that many of the other positive efforts you are making (like completing tough workouts and taking in lots of good nutrition) can easily be undermined and blunted in their effects if you are depriving your body of its prime recovery and regeneration cycle.

 So if you’ve been taking sleep for granted, making it an afterthought, relegating it to the bottom of your to-do list, or – heaven forbid – dismissing it as a necessary evil, you might want to rethink that point of view.
 At the very least, it’s a decision you should sleep on.

 Sleep disorders are surprisingly common (more than 70 million Americans suffer from a sleep problem, according to the National Center on Sleep Disorders Research).
 You should consult your doctor or a sleep expert if you suspect you might have any of the following: